Guardians of the Galaxy Vol. 2: Post-production

-At San Diego Comic-Con 2016, Russell and Debicki were revealed to be playing Ego, Quill's father, and Ayesha, respectively.
+At San Diego Comic-Con in 2016, Russell and Debicki were revealed to be playing Ego, Quill's father, and Ayesha, respectively.
 Sylvester Stallone was also revealed to be in the film, with his role later revealed as Stakar Ogord.
 Gunn also introduced multiple actors who were playing Ravager characters, since the Ravagers have a larger presence in the film.
 On the decision to reveal Russell as Ego and Quill's father when he did, Gunn felt that since "people were going to figure it out eventually [...] it was better that we took the reins in our own hands" and make the reveal.
 Gunn also felt that this would move the focus of audiences from wanting to discover who Quill's father is to "the story and the relationship that these characters have".
 In August 2016, Gunn confirmed the film would feature a post-credits scene, later stating there would be five in total, with four mid-credits scenes and one post-credits.
 Gunn also planned a sixth scene, where the Ravager Gef is found "mortally wounded" on the ship, but "it ended up being a little confusing".